Ben-green/PandemicBoardGame/README.md

 **How to run the code?**

 I'm trying to use 'test first development' where I write the tests before I write the actual code.
-To run the tests the command
+To run the tests use the command:

 python -m -unittest t_makeboard or